By the way, just want to let you know, folks, we have no further updates today on the sad saga of Congressman William Jefferson, Democrat Louisiana.

 That's right.

-And that's and that's and they're that's why they're threatening the inside the that's why that's why you see all these Democrats on the Judiciary Committee mouthing the words that these special interest groups are demanding that they say.
+That's why you see all these Democrats on the Judiciary Committee mouthing the words that these special interest groups are demanding that they say.

-There was a fascinating piece yesterday on Britt Hume had Major Garrett, uh, the reporter, who I must say is doing some great work out there.
+There was a fascinating piece yesterday on Britt Hume had Major Garrett, the reporter, who I must say is doing some great work out there.

 Major Garrett is doing some great work.

-And Major Garrett used to be at CNN, and used before that he was at a I think at Time magazine for a while.
+He used before that he was at a, I think at Time magazine for a while.

-I think check it out.
+I think, check it out.

-It was okay, U.S. News of the World, whatever.
+Okay, U.S. News of the World, whatever.

 But nevertheless, he put together this great report.